GregoriM04/qr-code-component/README.md

 ### What I learned

 I have learned that in some cases simpler is better; but that does not mean to forget about the details.
-So, it important to meet a good balance between simplicity and lushness when designing.
+So, it's important to meet a good balance between simplicity and lushness when designing.

 ## Author